hpe-storage/common-host-utils/cmd/dockervolumed/managedplugin/README.md

 }
 ```

-For an exhaustive list of options, either refer to the [HPE Nimble Storage Linux Toolkit](https://infosight.hpe.com/tenant/Nimble.Tenant.0013400001Ug0UxAAJ/resources/nimble/software/Integration%20Kits/HPE%20Nimble%20Storage%20Linux%20Toolkit%20(NLT)) documentation or use the `help` option from the docker CLI:
+For an exhaustive list of options use the `help` option from the docker CLI:

 ```$ docker volume create -d nimble -o help
 Nimble Storage Docker Volume Driver: Create Help